Learning to Play

 Somatic[ii] educational practices support us to explore new process-oriented ways to achieve our ‘end’, our wants, our needs.
 They enable us to widen our movement and response repertoire, developing a more integrated level of coordination and well-being.
 For many of us they invite us to be more playful, more curious, to explore rather than ‘try’ or ‘try harder’ or ‘do it perfectly’ which often serves only to tighten us.
 The Alexander Technique provides us with a set of skills and principles to apply to whatever arises, to have a greater understanding of our habitual ways of responding, to inhibit the old pathway and develop the capacity to choose a response, the greatest freedom of all.

-Beginning March 2018 Anne will hold workshops exploring the application of the Alexander Technique to a range of areas including everyday movement, yoga, dance, the voice and breath in the Boronia area in 2018.
+Beginning March 2018 Anne will hold workshops exploring the application of the Alexander Technique to a range of areas including everyday movement, yoga, dance, the voice and breath.
 To express interest you can email: firstname.lastname@example.org